Hidden Inventory in Retail: The Overlooked Cost

 Written by:

-Bernard Zimmermann is the founding director of POS Solutions, a leading point-of-sale system company with 45 years of industry experience, now retired and seeking new opportunities.
-He consults with various organisations, from small businesses to large retailers and government institutions.
-Bernard is passionate about helping companies optimise their operations through innovative POS technology and enabling seamless customer experiences through effective software solutions.
+Bernard Zimmermann is the founding director of POS Solutions, with 45 years of experience, now retired and consulting businesses to optimise operations and enhance customer experiences through POS technology.